 Dale E. Yeatts , Professor; Ph.D., University of Virginia.
 Environmental sociology; aging/social gerontology; organizations; Chinese culture/society; self-managed work teams.

 Milan Zafirovski , Professor; Ph.D., Florida International University.
-Stratification/mobility; theory; economy and society.
+Theory, economic sociology, social stratification and change, political sociology/economy, comparative-historical sociology.

 Elizabeth M. Esterchild (Almquist) , Professor Emeritus; Ph.D., University of Kansas.
 Sex and gender; stratification/mobility.